rocky-linux/documentation/docs/books/web_services/022-web-servers-nginx.md

 }
 ```

-or the default server can be modified to support https:
+or you can modify the default server to support HTTPS:

 ```bash
 server {